-PA 498.
+P A 498.
 Internship in Public Administration (2-6) Cr/NC

-Prerequisites: Public Administration 330, 340, 341, 450, and all lower division required courses; senior standing and a "B" (3.0) average in the major.
+Prerequisites: Public Administration 301, 330, 340, 450. all lower division required courses; senior standing, a "B" (3.0) average in the major, and consent of instructor.

 Students will be assigned to various government agencies and will work under joint supervision of agency heads and the course instructor.
 Participation in staff and internship conferences.
 Maximum credit six units.
 IVC students should consult with instructor the semester prior to when they will begin.